-Luz Claudio, PhD has been the Chief of the Division of International Health since 2004.
-She has led the Division in strengthening sustainable, long-term, and mutually-beneficial bilateral collaborations with international partners.
+Luz Claudio, PhD has led the Division since 2014 and has developed sustainable, long-term, and mutually-beneficial bilateral collaborations with many international partners.
 She and her team train postdoctoral fellows and visiting professors from overseas, and deploy American students to various research sites around the globe.

 The Division of International Health strives to connect and engage faculty in international collaborations that advance environmental medicine and public health among all communities, without limitation from institutional or geographic boundaries.